The Season: A Candid Look at Broadway: Background

 William Goldman decided to write the book after making a large amount of money on the sale of his script for Butch Cassidy and the Sundance Kid in the late 1960s.
 He wanted to attempt a non-fiction work and originally intended to do a piece on mental institutions, such as Meninger's, but was worried about what would happen if the institutions did not co-operate.
 He then decided to do an article on Broadway because he knew there always would be someone who would talk to him.
 Goldman:

 For the original article, I wanted to interview everybody who was involved with a show in an important position, before and after.
 But I realized very early on that all failures have the same song.
 It's always a case of people not communicating, people not understanding, people lying.
 It's always the same wail, and I realized that my premise was not valid.
 But by this time, I was into it.
 It became obsessive, and it evolved into whatever The Season is.
 The Season I enjoyed writing.
 I don't like writing very much.
 But doing The Season was social.

+Goldman said he intended to interview Clive Barnes "but by the time I realized how horrendous he was I couldn't bear to call him up."
+He later said "I never intended to devote a year and a half of my life" to the book "and I'd never do it again."

 Reception

 The book received mixed reviews, The Chicago Tribune calling it "entertaining" and the Wall Street Journal "uneven".

-Walter Kerr, who was criticized in the book, called it "a good book; crabby, opinionated, honest in its jaundice, loving in its bitterness, well-researched, exasperated, swift and itchy".
+Walter Kerr, who was criticized and praised in The Season, called it "a good book; crabby, opinionated, honest in its jaundice, loving in its bitterness, well-researched, exasperated, swift and itchy".
 However, he later disagreed with Goldman's contention that all critics' darlings were women.

 Harold Clurman, who also featured in the book, said it performed "a hatchet job on Broadway... though I agree with a good number of Goldman's statements...
 I do not find this book, in any serious or truly helpful sense, illuminating."
 He also complained about Goldman's treatment of critics.

 Christopher Lehmann Haupt of the New York Times called the book a "loose-limbed, insidey, savvy, nuts and bolts report" but complained about Goldman's suggestions to improve theatre and his criticisms of critics.

+Clive Barnes, who was heavily criticsed in The Season, later said "I haven't read the book but I've been told that in some ways it's rather good but that the guy's a Philistine.
+He doesn't like Pinter and he doesn't like Hair.
+If he doesn't like Pinter, I guess I'd rather he not like me either."